dwjclark11/Scion2D/README.md

 ----

-## Check the Docs
+## 📖 Documentation
-The documentation is still a work in progress, a lot of stuff has changed and it needs to be updated; however, you can check it out here:
+> **⚠️ Active Development Notice:** This engine and editor are currently under active development.
+The documentation is still a work in progress and will not be up to date.
 [Scion2D Docs](https://dwjclark11.github.io/Scion2D_Docs/)

+## 🚀 Features
+-  **Cross-Platform**: Builds on Windows and Linux.
+Currently Mac is not supported.
+-  **Modern C++20**: Use of modern c++ standards and functionality.
+-  **Integrated Tilemap Editor**: Ability to create tilemaps, create game objects, and more.

 ----
 ### Hub